MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/includes/4-create-node-app-vscode.md

 To begin a debug session, first, set one or more breakpoints in your application code.
 To do this, click in the left margin by the statement at which you want to pause execution.
 A red dot will appear.

-Next, select **Start Debugging** on the **Debug** menu.
+Next, select **Start Debugging** on the **Run** menu.
 If you're using an external terminal, a new terminal window will appear.
 If your application expects any input, enter it into this window.
 Any messages output by your application will appear in this window:

 :::image type="content" source="../media/4-debugger-terminal.png" alt-text="Screenshot of the debugger external terminal window." loc-scope="vs-code":::